 - Please make sure that you always wash all of your produce while we wash many of our products (but not all) and we don't use chemical pesticides, there may be field dirt or other residue.
 And yes, you may even find a bug (or slug!) in your veggies!
 Please wash them! - Tomatoes belong on the counter not in the refrigerator! - LaRatte Fingerling potatoes need to be stored in a cool, DARK place.
 More that any other potato we grow, LaRattes have a tendency to turn green when exposed to light.
-Vampire potatoes! - The Shoots Mix will keep well in the fridge in its bag.
-Please wash and spin dry the shoots before eating! - Blueberries store well in their clamshell in the fridge.
+Vampire potatoes! - Refrigerate watermelon right away.
+Cut melon should be covered in plastic wrap, and chunks or slices should be kept in an air-tight container.
+The melons were washed but please wash them again.
+If your watermelon has a white powder on it, don't worry --- it is kaolin clay that is used as a pest barrier for a lot of hard skinned fruits and vegetables. - Blueberries store well in their clamshell in the fridge.
 Don't wash until ready to eat.
 They are very ripe, so enjoy as soon as possible.
 Rinsing the berries in a 3:1 solution of water and vinegar helps remove any bacteria and also extends the shelf life of the berries.
 Here's a link for more info:

 Everything You Need to Know About Washing and Storing Berries | Martha Stewart | A note about the blackberries: you might see a tan-colored druplet (one of the "balls" that makes up the berry).
-The berry is okay it is just a sunburn that causes the discoloration. - Apples store best in a plastic bag in the crisper drawer keep them good and cold.
-They absorb odors, so keep then away from strong smelling items like onions or garlic.
+The berry is okay it is just a sunburn that causes the discoloration.